How to Create a Compelling Nonprofit Vision Statement | Step-By-Step Guide (Tips + Examples)

 • Avoid words of more than 12 letters or 4 syllables.

-• Use no more than a 1-word string.
+• Use no more than 1-word string.

 Or to put it simply, write two sentences at an absolute maximum.
 It’s fine to expand on your vision statement with more detail, but what you write should be memorable.

-3. Make it inspiring.
+3. Make it inspiring

+Vision statements are, in a way, dreams encapsulated into words.
+So, they shouldn’t be too descriptive, professional, or dry.
 Vision statements, when harnessed properly, can be powerful inspirational forces that can motivate everyone involved with your organization’s work to make that dream a reality.

 Your vision represents a dream that’s beyond what you think is possible.
 It represents the mountaintop your organization is striving to reach.
 This is why great vision statements are audacious!
+A great nonprofit vision statement is ambitious enough to be exciting but not so ambitious that it seems unachievable.

 Pro tip: You can choose to time-frame your vision.
 This works for some nonprofits and doesn’t for some.
-Time-framing can add the often desirable urgency to the vision, but there can be consequences to the staff morale, for example, if it’s not achieved within the specified time-frame.
+Time-framing can add the often desirable urgency to the vision, but there can be consequences to the staff morale for example if it’s not achieved within the specified time frame.

-4. Make it unique.
+4. Make it unique

 Avoid generic vision statements (e.g. “A world where people are well”).
 While this can sometimes be hard to do with only a sentence or two, try to be specific and describe a unique outcome that only you can provide.
+While your vision statement needs to be audacious and inspiring, it should also build on what you’ve already established: your organization’s history, supporter base, strengths, unique capabilities, resources, and assets.

 10-Step Guide to Creating a Nonprofit Vision Statement